Slevinski/slevinski.github.io/series/writing-and-representation/README.md

 *Writing-systems essays on plane-based composition, authored space, convention, handwriting, machine encoding, and signed-writing typology*

-This repository contains the writing-systems series of the Sutton SignWriting platform.
-It defines the conceptual place of SignWriting as writing: not only as notation, not only as technical encoding, and not only as visual representation, but as authored signed-language text.
+This repository carries the writing-system claim for the Sutton SignWriting platform: SignWriting is authored signed-language text organized through plane-based composition, conventional written practice, and durable technical preservation.

+The series explains how SignWriting works as writing, how authored space functions inside the written sign, and why signed writing pressures familiar typologies built around line-based scripts.

 ## Repository Details